-This page is written to recognise some further complications about action; we can act out and/or we can act in.
+This page is written to recognise some further complications about action, e.g. when different ‘parts’ of ourselves want different things or to act differently.
+‘They’ can end up squabbling about what to do using our internal dialogue.
+When that happens, we can act out and/or we can act in.
 The difference between the two infers a key question: what do we want to change?

-- To force change on the outside world? or,
+- To make change in our outside world? or,

 - To foster change within our own hearts and minds?